 If any member of the public is of the opinion that a programme or segment of a programme broadcast on Galway Bay FM has breached a provision of the Principal Act as amended or failed to comply with a provision of CNAM codes has the right to make a complaint to the station and, if the complainant is not satisfied with the station’s reply, they are entitled to submit their complaint to CNAM.
 This should be done within 14 days following the time limit for the station’s response.
 Information on codes and on the CNAM complaints procedure can be found at www.cnam.ie/broadcasting and below.

-We welcome and will engage with all feedback, both negative and positive, from our listeners concerning any aspect of our service.
+Galway Bay FM welcome and will engage with all feedback, both negative and positive, from our listeners concerning any aspect of our service.

-We are obliged under the Broadcasting Act, 2009 to have in place a Code of Practice for handling complaints from our listeners.
+Galway Bay FM are obliged under the Principal Act as amended to have in place a Code of Practice for Handling of Complaints from our listeners.
 This Code of Practice sets out and explains our complaint process for listeners and ensures that we deal with complaints in an effective and efficient manner.
 It should be noted that the Code of Practice only relates to certain categories of complaints as detailed below.

 You may submit a complaint to us if you are of the opinion that a broadcast or part of a broadcast on our service has breached one or more of the following obligations:

 A. News – Principal Act as amended, section 46L:

 We will ensure that our news programming is objective and impartial without any expression of our own views.

 B. Current Affairs – Principal Act as amended, section 46L: